 On August 24 1985 Ballard returned to the vacinity of the Titanic.
 He had 12 days to locate the wreck.
 Argo was launched the next day but encountered technical problems.
 After another six days, the crew was fed up with the monotiny of observing sand, mud and the bottomless ocean.

-But on the 1st September 1985 something strange appeared on the Video monitors.
+But on the 1st September 1985 a strange appeared on the Video monitors.
 A BOILER!!!

 The RMS Titanic had to be near.